-If you are a fan of the Detroit Tigers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Tigers have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Detroit Tigers, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Detroit Tigers have the star power to make it all the way to the World Series in 2022?

 Coming into his 8th season as a Major League Baseball manager, A.J Hinch currently has a 570-452 regular season win-loss record in charge of the Arizona Diamondbacks, Houston Astros and now the Detroit Tigers.

 At the conclusion of his eight year career as a player, Hinch retired with a .219 batting average to go along with 32 home runs and 112 RBIs in 350 games.

 Not long after his retirement Hinch was hired by the Arizona Diamondback as the manager of minor league operations.
 Despite never having managed or coached a team at any level, Hinch replaced Bob Melvin as manager of the Arizona Diamondbacks in 2009, becoming the youngest person to be named manager of a Major League team since Eric Wedge.

 Following a 31–48 start to his second season in charge, Hinch was fired with a 89–123 record in 212 games in-charge of the team.

 After a four year stint as the vice president of professional scouting with the Padres, Hinch was named manager of the Houston Astros in 2014, replacing Bo Porter.

 Hinch made one trip to the playoffs with a 170-154 win-loss record from his first two seasons in Houston.